INSTRUCTIONS FOR PRESENTERS

 You shall organize and align your content with columns, sections, headings, and blocks of text.
 Include title, collaborators, abstract, background/literature review, research questions, materials, approach, process, or methods, results/conclusion, future directions, acknowledgments and contact information.
 You can find the event banner here if you want to include it in your poster.

 You shall avoid abbreviations, acronyms, and jargon.
 Avoid fuzzy images; make sure all graphics are high-resolution and easily visible.

 Your poster shall be self-explanatory so that you are free to supplement the information and discuss particular points raised by viewers during your presentation session.
 Discussion becomes difficult if you need to spend time explaining your poster to viewers.

 You shall bring an A0 hardcopy poster to the conference.

-You shall hang up your poster during the morning coffee break of your presentation day and take it down as late as possible on the same day.
+You shall give your poster to our staff at the welcome desk.
+We will hang it on for you before the session.
 You shall stand next to your poster for the duration of your scheduled presentation.